The Cardiology service investigates and provides medical and surgical care for animals with disease of the heart and blood vessels.

 - Pacemaker implantation

-Please visit our Additional Information page for more details.
-Also, please remember that your consultant will be happy to answer any further questions you may have.
+Please visit our Additional Information page for more details on Cardiology Assessments.
+Also, please remember that your Consultant will be happy to answer any further questions you may have.

 Placement of a Amplatz Canine Duct Occluder (ACDO)